whu-totemdb/Dask-means/README.md

 ### 4.3 Run Dask-means on Android

 We added a JNI file `./interface_jni.cpp`, and within it, we implemented the Java interfaces for various $k$-means algorithms.
+To run Dask-means on Android, you should follow these several steps:
-- Firstly, you need to load this project into the /main/cpp folder
+- Firstly, you need to clone this project into the `./main/cpp/` folder in your Android project.
-- Secondly, you need to declare the position of the camke file in the build.gradle(:app) to expose all the cpp files to the Android project
+- Secondly, you need to declare the position of the camke file in `build.gradle(:app)` to expose all the cpp files to your Android project.
   ```java
   externalNativeBuild {
         cmake {